 You have decided to spend your vacation time in Germany.
 You reserved your plane and hotel, now you need to figure out how you will get around on your trip.
 You can always rent a car but it may be costly and you are an inexperienced driver in Europe.
 Now you need to learn more about public transportation.

-Once you arrive in Germany, if you are American, you will notice that the German public transportation system is much more efficient and cost effective than that of America.?
+Once you arrive in Germany, if you are American, you will notice that the German public transportation system is much more efficient and cost-effective than that of America.
 There are many more options and for the most part, you can get anywhere any time.

-Taxi Cab: Taxi cabs can be found around any airport or public location.
+Taxi cabs can be found around any airport or public location.
 If you walk up to a taxi parking area and there is a row of taxi cabs go to the front vehicle first.
 The price varies but can be expensive at times.
 The weekend taxi fees are generally more expensive than the fees on a weekday.

-Street Cars (Trolley): Street cars were the first mode of public transportation in Germany.
-Street cars make frequent stops and have a map layout of each stop.
-Check the route and be sure the stop you want is close enough to your destination, if not you may want to take the U/S Bahn, a bus or a taxi.
+Streetcars were the first mode of public transportation in Germany.
+Accessible transportation to enjoy things to do in Leipzig and Germany.
+Streetcars make frequent stops and have a map layout of each stop.
+Check the route and be sure the stop you want is close enough to your destination, if not you may want to take the U/S Bahn, a bus, or a taxi.

-U/S-Bahn: The U or S Bahn would be the equivalent to the subway in the States.?
-The U-Bahn covers city areas where as the S-Bahn covers city areas and up to 60 kilometers outside the city.
+The U or S Bahn would be the equivalent to the subway in the States.
+The U-Bahn covers city areas whereas the S-Bahn covers city areas and up to 60 kilometers outside the city.

-You can also purchase an all day ticket which is good for trolleys, buses and the U/S-Bahn by pressing the Tageskarte button instead of the Einzelfahrt button.
+You can also purchase an all-day ticket which is good for trolleys, buses and the U/S-Bahn by pressing the Tageskarte button instead of the Einzelfahrt button.
 It is possible to board the train or trolley without purchasing a ticket but you will be fined 60 EUR minimum and these checks do occur regularly.
 You can purchase train tickets online from the official homepage of Deutsche Bahn by clickin.